 Ken expanded his horizons by spending three years in Alaska hiking, kayaking, and working for cultural non-profits: KNBA radio, “Alaska’s Native Voice”; Out North Contemporary Art House; and ARCS, the Alaska Rural Communications Service.

 Ken holds a BA in Political Science from Swarthmore College and an MA in Media Studies and Communications from the New School.

-Ken grew up in New York City, and lives with his wife and kids in Media, PA.
+Ken grew up in New York City and lives with his family in Delaware County.
+He is a community volunteer, currently serving on the Board of the Middletown Free Library.
 He has raised his two boys as Yankees, Pirates, and Phillies fans.